 The charge of aggravated assault is deemed applicable in DC if the accused knowingly or purposely caused serious bodily injury to another person.
-“Serious bodily injury” is defined as an injury that creates substantial risk of death, unconsciousness, extreme physical pain, or protracted and obvious disfigurement, as articulated under Section 22-404.01 of the DC Code.
+“Serious bodily injury” is defined as an injury that creates substantial risk of death, unconsciousness, extreme physical pain, or protracted and obvious disfigurement.

-If you find yourself accused of assault charges in DC—whether simple assault, assault with significant injury, or aggravated assault—it is vital that you begin developing a defense using the assistance of an experienced Washington DC criminal lawyer.
-A DC assault lawyer has the know-how to defend clients facing all different types of assault charges.
+If you find yourself accused of assault charges in DC—whether simple assault, assault with significant injury, or aggravated assault—it is vital that you begin developing a defense using the assistance of an experienced DC defense lawyer.
+A DC assault attorney has the know-how to defend clients facing all different types of assault charges.

 If convicted of assault in DC, you face not only fines, jail, and probation, but you will also be faced with a criminal record.
 If you have been accused of assault, you need the help of a skilled DC assault lawyer to defend against your criminal charge.

 By: An Assault Client

 David is a terrific lawyer.
 I was falsely accused of an assault charge in DC.
 This was my first encounter with a criminal charge and Dave thoroughly answered all of my questions.
 Dave drafted a payment plan to fit my financial requirements.
 After a difficult trial, Dave got me acquitted of all charges!